mahedley/JavaK8sDemo/Readme.md

 10. Setup kubectl
   - Follow the instructions here https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-connect#connect-to-a-kubernetes-cluster
 11. Add your container registry to your cluster
-  - kubectl create secret docker-registry youracr.azurecr.io --docker-username=youracr --docker-password=<admin pw> --docker-email=fakemail@fake.com
+  - kubectl create secret docker-registry youracr.azurecr.io --docker-username=youracr --docker-password=adminpw --docker-email=fakemail@fake.com
 12. Deploy the helm template
   - helm install javademo
 13. Use kubectl to get the ip address of the apache service
   - kubectl get services
   - Record the public ip for the apacheservice once it's up
 14. Check that it works
-  - Use a browser to go to http://<apacheservice ip>
+  - Use a browser to go to http://apacheserviceip